-`The truck’ bumps from side to side, the wheels in deeply rutted tracks.
-Nearer our coastal camp, scrub turns to woodland and we both lurch to the left as we drop a gear and edge across a scary slab of sloping granite.
-Back on sand it’s our final descent, to a wild coast of dazzling white dunes and granite outcrops; down through patches of Yate and Paperbark to reach our secret grove, the tent and bus tucked in clumps of Banksia.
+Our truck bumps from side to side, the wheels in deeply rutted tracks.
+Nearer our coastal camp, scrub turns to woodland and we both lurch to the left as I drop a gear and edge across a scary slab of sloping stone.
+Back on sand it’s our final descent, to a wild coast of dazzling white dunes and granite outcrops; down through patches of Yate and Paperbark to reach our secret grove, the tent and truck tucked in clumps of Banksia.
 Giant Cycads are prehistoric plants, remnants of 200 million years past, the first seed-bearing plants on earth.

 We’re in the wilds of Cape Arid; a vast 280,000Ha National Park on the southeast coast of Western Australia.
 My girlfriend passes the water bottle, and we stare up at the foreboding mass of Mt Arid, the late afternoon sun catching the bouldered spine of that ancient ridge.
 We’ve seen no one for two days now.
 There are few signs, no power – and true to name – no drinking water.